BlacksilverConsulting/ImgOverlay/var/imaging/resources/migr8/README.md

 The [img-migr8-includes](https://github.com/BlacksilverConsulting/ImgOverlay/raw/main/var/imaging/resources/migr8/img-migr8-includes) file is a list of directories and specific files that should be included.
 The `tar` command does not support globbing (wildcard shell expansion) in this file, so the paths that need globbing are included on the command line separately.

-This command should generally run very quickly (completion in less than 10 seconds on a typical system), and generate a file of about 15MB.
+The command to create the migration file should run very quickly (completion in less than 10 seconds on a typical system), and generate a file of about 15MB.

 ## Database Migration